Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

+#### Observation:

-🔎 Height and Weight show strong correlation.
+✅ Height and Weight show strong correlation.
 Consider engineering BMI.

 Other features, such as Frequency of Vegetable Consumption (FCVC), Water Intake (CH2O), and Physical Activity Frequency (FAF), do not exhibit a clear linear relationship with other variables.
 However, their monolithic behavior (clustered values) suggests they may behave more like categorical features despite being numerical.
 This observation should be considered in the preprocessing and modeling stages to ensure these features are treated appropriately.

 ### 📊 Categorical Feature Distribution by Target